cqerl/cqerl/test/ssl/readme.md

     keystore_password: MyPassword
 ```

+You should also change the permissions over the `keystore.jks` file so it can only be read by the user running
+the cassandra daemon.
 Now restart Cassandra and let the magic begin.

 #### Making CQErl trust Cassandra

-The `cassandra.pem` file you made earlier need to be moved  You can configure CQErl to use SSL in different ways.
+The `cassandra.pem` certificate file you made earlier need to be moved where it can be found by cqerl.
+Then, you can configure CQErl to use SSL in different ways.

 1. When starting a new client: